 Frequently Asked Questions

-Williams boasts a regular, 2-2 teaching load of two courses per semester, and faculty typically offer a course during the winter study term every other year.
+Williams boasts a regular, 2-2 teaching load of two courses per semester (or equivalent), and faculty typically offer a course during the winter study term every other year.
+The precise configuration of the 2-2 teaching load can vary depending on factors including, but not limited to, institutional service, the relationship between standard course and laboratory responsibilities, and leave patterns.

 0. We typically do not teach regular courses in the summer.
 There are a number of faculty, however, who take on student researchers in their labs or for scholarly collaborations.
 Faculty also devote their energy to supporting students in a variety of summer programming including the Mellon Mays Undergraduate Fellowship, the Allison Davis Research Fellowship, the Summer Humanities and Social Sciences Program, and the Summer Science Program.
 Each of these programs run from 4-6 weeks during various terms of the summer.